DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

 -Providing a text analysis of the most uses words from the two speeches

-##Organization of the workflow
+## Organization of the workflow

 We organized the project in different folders.

-scripts: A folder containg the R scripts with the code for the analysis.
+**scripts**: A folder containg the R scripts with the code for the analysis.

-report: A folder containg the report in which the project is described.
+**report**: A folder containg the report in which the project is described.

-unused: A folder containing some interesting scripts that unfurtunately resulted unused.
+**unused**: A folder containing some interesting scripts that unfurtunately resulted unused.

-figs: A folder containing all the graphs and figures created from the analysis and presented in the report.
+**figs**: A folder containing all the graphs and figures created from the analysis and presented in the report.

-download: A folder containing all scraped html pages and arcticles arcticles.
+**download**: A folder containing all scraped html pages and arcticles arcticles.

-dataset: A folder containing all datasets used for our analysis.
+**dataset**: A folder containing all datasets used for our analysis.

-docs: A folder containing all the sources we took inspiration from.
+**docs**: A folder containing all the sources we took inspiration from.

-##Authors:
+## Authors:
 Ruzza Tomas, Sioli Lorenzo, Destro Nicola